King Kamehameha Day: Establishment

-Today, King Kamehameha I Day is treated with elaborate events harkening back to ancient Hawaiʻi, respecting the cultural traditions that Kamehameha defended as his society was slowly shifting towards European trends.
+In contemporary Hawai'i, Kamehameha Day is treated with elaborate events harkening back to ancient Hawaiʻi, respecting the cultural traditions that Kamehameha defended as his society was slowly shifting towards European trends.
 The King Kamehameha Hula Competition attracts hula groups from all over the world to the Neil S. Blaisdell Center for the two-day event.
 Prizes are awarded on the second night.

 Floral parade

 A floral parade is held annually at various locations throughout the state of Hawaii.
 On the island of Oahu, the parade runs from ʻIolani Palace in downtown Honolulu past Honolulu Harbor and the Prince Kūhiō Federal Building through Kakaʻako, Ala Moana and Waikīkī, ending at Kapiʻolani Park.
 June 11 is also the anniversary of the dedication of Kapiʻolani Park.
 The floral parade features local marching bands—including the Royal Hawaiian Band (the oldest municipal band in the United States)—and artistically designed floats using native flowers and plants.
 Many local companies enter floats for their employees.

 A favorite floral parade feature is the traditional royal paʻu riders.
 They represent a royal court led by a queen on horseback, followed by princesses representing the eight major islands of Hawaiʻi and Molokini.
 Each princess is attended by paʻu ladies in waiting.
 Paʻu women are dressed in colorful and elegant 19th century riding gowns accented with lei and other floral arrangements.

 After the parade, the state celebrates a Hoʻolauleʻa, literally celebration, or block party with food and music.
 Cultural exhibitions are also scattered throughout Kapiʻolani Park—arts and crafts, games, sports, and other events planned by the Bishop Museum, the premier Hawaiian cultural institution.

 On the Island of Hawaii, there are three floral parades held.
 One between the towns of Hawi and Kapaʻau and one in the town of Hilo.
 There is a King Kamehameha Day Celebration Parade and Hoʻolauleʻa in Kailua Kona on Aliʻi Drive each year.
 There is also a lei draping ceremony in Kapaau at the statue of King Kamehameha there.